tock/tock/doc/reference/trd-appid.md

 encrypted by the private key of the public key in the TLV.

 `TbfHeaderV2Credentials` headers MUST come after all other headers;
-the last `TbfHeaderV2Credentials` header immediately precedes the compiled application binary.
+the last `TbfHeaderV2Credentials` header  precedes the compiled application binary.
 If a `TbfHeaderV2Credentials` header includes a cryptographic hash, signature, or other value to check the integrity of a process binary, the computation of this value MUST include